Jamie3213/blog/_posts/2025-08-01-stop-writing-scripts.md

 * `foo.jobs.bar.transformer` - defines a transformer class whose methods implement individual units of transformation, or equivalent free functions.

 From a testing perspective, `etl` is typically tested through integration tests, whilst `transformer` is tested via unit tests of the individual transformations.

+## Abstracting the I/O components

+A useful abstraction when trying to isolate the the I/O components of an ETL process (the E and L), from the transformation component, is through the introduction of a Data Access Layer.